arduino/docs-content/content/hardware/02.hero/shields/spe-shield/tutorials/getting-started/spe-getting-started.md

 description: 'This tutorial will give you an overview of the core features of the SPE Shield.'
 author: 'Pedro Lima'
 ---
-Learn how to establish Single Pair Ethernet (SPE) communication using the Arduino® UNO SPE Shield, enabling industrial IoT connectivity with minimal wiring complexity.
+Learn how to establish Single Pair Ethernet (SPE) communication using the Arduino® UNO SPE Shield, enabling Industrial IoT (IIoT) connectivity with minimal wiring complexity.

 ## Overview

 The Arduino® UNO SPE Shield brings industrial-grade Single Pair Ethernet (10BASE-T1S) connectivity to Arduino boards, revolutionizing how we connect devices in industrial and IoT applications.
 This shield combines the simplicity of Ethernet communication with the efficiency of using just a single twisted pair of wires, making it ideal for environments where cable reduction and reliable communication are crucial.

-In this guide, you'll learn how to set up your first SPE network, understand the fundamentals of 10BASE-T1S communication, and implement both point-to-point and multidrop network configurations.
+In this guide, you'll learn how to set up your first SPE network, understand the fundamentals of 10BASE-T1S communication, and implement both **point-to-point** and **multidrop** network configurations.

 ![Arduino UNO SPE Shield](assets/overview.png)